midas-network/covid19-smh-research/README.md

 institutional/government support systems such as paid leave. **In Scenario D, we assume that all racial/ethnic populations experience non-household transmission risk and age-adjusted severity in line with the White population.
-In Scenarios B-D, disparities in transmission and severity should be mitigated on November 15, so as the initial conditions in Scenarios A-D are the same for a given simulation.
+In Scenarios B-D, heterogeneities in transmission and severity should be mitigated on November 15, so as the initial conditions in Scenarios A-D are the same for a given simulation.
 If a model estimates that any racial/ethnic group experiences a lower transmission rate or